Karnataka: Language

 Tulu is the majority language in the coastal district of Dakshina Kannada and is the second most spoken in the Udupi district.
 This region is also known as Tulu Nadu.
 Tulu Mahabharato, written by Arunabja in the Tigalari script, is the oldest surviving Tulu text.
 Tigalari script was used by Brahmins to write Sanskrit language.
 The use of the Kannada script for writing Tulu and non-availability of print in Tigalari script contributed to the marginalisation of Tigalari script.
-In Karnataka Konkani is mostly spoken in the Uttara Kannada and Dakshina Kannada districts and in parts of Udupi, Konkani use the Devanagari Script (which is official)/Kannada script (Optional) for writing as identified by government of Karnataka.
+In Karnataka Konkani is mostly spoken in the Uttara Kannada and Dakshina Kannada districts and in parts of Udupi, Konkani use the Devanagari Script (which is official) Kannada script (Optional) for writing as identified by government of Karnataka.

 The Kodavas who mainly reside in the Kodagu district, speak Kodava Takk.
 Kodagu was a separate State with its own Chief Minister and Council of Ministers till 1956.
 Two regional variations of the language exist, the northern Mendale Takka and the southern Kiggaati Takka.
 Kodava Takk has its own script, Karnataka Kodava Sahitya Academy has accepted I. M. Muthanna's script which was developed in 1970 as the official script of Kodava Thakk.
 English is the medium of education in many schools and widely used for business communication in most private companies.
 All of the state's languages are patronised and promoted by governmental and quasi-governmental bodies.
-The Kannada Sahitya Parishat and the Kannada Sahitya Akademi are responsible for the promotion of Kannada while the Karnataka Konkani Sahitya Akademi, the Tulu Sahitya Akademi and the Kodava Sahitya Akademi promote their respective languages.
+The Kannada Sahitya Parishat and the Kannada Sahitya Akademi are responsible for the promotion of Kannada while the Karnataka Konkani Sahitya Akademi, the Tulu Sahitya Academy and the Kodava Sahitya Academy promote their respective languages.